Public lab · Field notes, not the storefront

 Tech stack

-A main section because the stack is part of the product.
+The stack is part of the evidence.

 Personal-agent runtime